jbcodeforce/flink-studies/docs/coding/flink-sql.md

     CREATE TABLE humans (race INT, s STRING) DISTRIBUTED BY (race) INTO 4 BUCKETS;
     ```

-???- info "Create a table with csv file as persistence - Flink OSS"
+???- tip "Create a table with csv file as persistence - Flink OSS"
     We need to use file system connector.

     ```sql